-Though Nicaragua is still a developing nation, tied for poorest in Latin America with neighboring Honduras, it was once a colonial power to rival Antigua, Guatemala.
+Though Nicaragua is still a developing nation, one of the poorest in Latin America, it was once a major colonial power and is clearly on the path to greater glory again.
 This country controlled one of the world's most important waterways, the fastest connection (prior to the Panama Canal's construction) between the Atlantic and Pacific Oceans.
-Thus Nicaragua's cultural and architectural treasures include splendid Spanish colonial cities replete with opulent churches and magnificent buildings, most spectacularly displayed in the rapidly growing tourist destination of Granada.
+Thus Nicaragua's cultural and architectural treasures include splendid Spanish colonial cities replete with opulent churches and magnificent buildings, most spectacularly displayed in the popular tourist and retirement destination of Granada.

-For now, however, please keep in mind that only a few of these listings can be considered world–class (see the individual reviews for details).
-Visitors expecting the same quality accommodations that our Mexico and Costa Rica listings provide will probably be disappointed.
+For now, however, keep in mind that only a few of these listings can be considered world–class (see the individual reviews for details).
+Apart from at Mukul, visitors expecting the same quality accommodations that our Mexico and Costa Rica listings provide will probably be disappointed.

 Nicaragua is still an up–and–coming destination, perhaps not yet suited for those tourists who require the convenience of a full–service, Cancún-style resort.
 Regardless, each of these fine properties was chosen for its charm, comfort, and commitment to excellent service.
 Amenities include unique and fabulous rooms, fine–dining restaurants, and classic colonial antiques and artwork — plenty to allow discerning travelers to explore this fascinating country in comfort and style.